epinio/docs/docs/tutorials/single-dev-workflow.md

 ### List the applications deployed

-If you're working on many applications, it's useful to see their last deployment times and which URLs you use to check them.
+If you're working on many applications, it's useful to see their last deployment times and which URLs you use to access them.

 You can get the application's information with the following two commands: